KL0010/POS_IMS/README.md

 dotnet run.
 <br />
 Then go into client root folder to run Angular. <br />
-Further information in found in README.md in client root folder.
+Further information in found in README.md in client root folder.<br /><br />
+IMS.exe is located in bin folder.